AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-dita-search.md

 To prevent AEM Guides from searching the temporary translation folder location, you need to add temporary folder location in the exclude list.

-Perform the following steps to exclude the temporary translation folder from the search based on the service you are using.
+The following tabs provide instructions to exclude the temporary translation folder from the search based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]